Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 Jupyter notebooks will be used for initial data exploration while MLflow will be used for model experimentation and registration.

-We will also have a basic monitoring system with Evidently AI, Prefect, Grafana and Postgres DB to display a few relevant metrics based on a csv file and the model predictions.
+We will also have a basic monitoring system with Evidently AI, Prefect, Grafana and Postgres DB to display a few relevant metrics based on a CSV file and the model predictions.
-In the end we will have a python script receiving the mentioned csv file and outputting reasonable predictions about car prices while being orchestrated in a very basic way with Prefect.
+In the end we will have a python script receiving the mentioned CSV file and outputting reasonable predictions about car prices while being orchestrated in a very basic way with Prefect.

 ## Dataset
-The dataset (csv) has 19237 rows x 18 columns and comes from the following link:
+The dataset (CSV) has 19237 rows x 18 columns and comes from the following link:

 https://www.kaggle.com/datasets/deepcontractor/car-price-prediction-challenge